Sessions and Russia: What you need to know

 The first member of Trump's inner circle to fall victim was Michael Flynn, who resigned as national security adviser last month after admitting to post-election phone conversations with Russia's ambassador to the United States, Sergey Kislyak, and misleading Vice President Mike Pence about them.
 The calls happened on the same day in December that then-President Obama announced sanctions against Russia for the election-related hacking ─ a topic the two men reportedly discussed.

 Now a similar predicament has befallen Sessions, who was one of the earliest elected officials to endorse Trump and served as a campaign adviser.
-Fellow Republicans are calling for him to recuse himself from the Russia probe, while some Democrats have said he should resign.
+Session's decision to recuse himself followed Republicans calling for him to take himself out of the Russia probe, while some Democrats said he should go further and resign.

 Here's an overview of the Sessions controversy, and its potential implications.